rw3iss/gow/readme.md

 ## What this is:

 - Go file watcher, builder, and runner.
-Barebones (fast), cross-platform (uses fsnotify), recursive, and configurable.
+- sBarebones (fast), cross-platform (uses fsnotify), recursive, and configurable.
-- Organized architecture, as an experimental project for learning Go.
+- Organized architecture, as an experimental project for practicing Go.

 ## To install: